 Sprinkle the brown sugar streusel topping evenly over the batter.

-Bake the cake in the preheated oven for 25 to 30 minutes, or until a toothpick inserted in the center comes out clean.
+Bake the cake in the preheated oven for 25 to 30 minutes or until a toothpick inserted in the center comes out clean.
 Partially cool it in the pan on a wire rack.

 - Add 1/4 to 1/2 cup of chopped pecans or walnuts to the crumb streusel topping.

-Sprinkle about 1 cup of fresh blueberries, raspberries, or chopped fresh pitted cherries onto the batter before you add the streusel topping.
+- Sprinkle about 1 cup of fresh blueberries, raspberries, or chopped fresh pitted cherries onto the batter before you add the streusel topping.

-Add a handful of chocolate chips to the batter.
+- Add a handful of chocolate chips to the batter.